cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

     - Save Current Position and save container (for flexibility this will be expandable)
         - have popout box to choose which slot to save, name, data, and if you want to assign a button to it??
     - Main GUI will just have the following:
-        - Label to what Camera position name user is in
+        - Label to what Camera position name user is in(DONE)
         - Button to iterate thru positions -> should have a little message in unity to show this as well?
+(DONE)
-        - button to Save current position -> will trigger a pop up message box to assign name and slot
+        - button to Save current position -> will trigger a pop up message box to assign name and slot (DONE)
-        - Button to Clear presets
+        - Button to Clear presets (DONE)
-        - Button to Edit the name of the positions / delete specific slot
+        - Button to Edit the name of the positions / delete specific slot(DONE)

 - Camera Position Container:
-    - Need to store: transform of wrapper camera object(  ), index to each transform (  ) -> store in list
+    - Need to store: transform of wrapper camera object(DONE), index to each transform (DONE) -> store in list
-    - methods: clear list(  ), store position at position(  ), delete specific (index) position(  ), overwrite specific position(  ),
+    - methods: clear list(DONE), store position at position(DONE), delete specific (index) position(DONE), overwrite specific position(DONE),
     - detect duplicates -> using a set

 - Utility Packet doesn't need a Length byte as the length of the packet is never variable

 *QUESTIONS + POSSIBLE FEATURES*
 - how is the DOF check list configured (probably with a profile)